phuctm97/n8n-nodes-pdfvector/pdf-vector-workflow-templates.md

 **Name:** Generate Literature Reviews with Citation Management

 **Description:**

+## Overview

 Conducting comprehensive literature reviews is one of the most time-consuming aspects of academic research.
 This workflow revolutionizes the process by automating literature search, paper analysis, and review generation across multiple academic databases.
 It handles both digital papers and scanned documents (PDFs, JPGs, PNGs), using OCR technology for older publications or image-based content.

+## What You Can Do

+- Automate searches across multiple academic databases simultaneously
+- Analyze and rank papers by relevance, citations, and impact
+- Generate comprehensive literature reviews with proper citations
+- Process both digital and scanned documents with OCR
+- Identify research gaps and emerging trends systematically

+## Who It's For

-**Target Audience:** Researchers, graduate students, academic institutions, literature review teams, and academic writers who need to conduct comprehensive literature reviews efficiently while maintaining high quality and thoroughness.
+Researchers, graduate students, academic institutions, literature review teams, and academic writers who need to conduct comprehensive literature reviews efficiently while maintaining high quality and thoroughness.

+## The Problem It Solves

-**Problem Solved:** Manual literature reviews are extremely time-consuming and often miss relevant papers across different databases.
+Manual literature reviews are extremely time-consuming and often miss relevant papers across different databases.
 Researchers struggle to synthesize large volumes of academic papers, track citations properly, and identify research gaps systematically.
 This template automates the entire process from search to synthesis, ensuring comprehensive coverage and proper citation management.

 **Setup Instructions:**
 1. Configure PDF Vector API credentials with academic search access